yuchenhsu-cht/AI-SaaS-App/README.md

 # AISaaS App

-This is a Flutter-based application for AISaaS.
+A Flutter-based application for AISaaS, designed to assist seniors with their daily health and wellness management.

 ## Getting Started